andreifilep/pdsnd_github/README.md

 The Python code is used to import cleaned data, compute and display descriptive statistics on bike share data.
 Output of the code, depending on initial filtering, is following:
 - Popular times of travel
+  * most common month
+  * most common day of week
+  * most common hour of day

 - Popular stations and trip
+  *  most common start station
+  *  most common end station
+  *  most common trip from start to end (i.e., most frequent combination of start station and end station)

 - Trip duration
+  *  total travel time
+  *  average travel time

 - User info
+  *  counts of each user type
+  *  counts of each gender (only available for NYC and Chicago)
+  *  earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
 bikeshare_AF.py